gavinkhung/terrain-generator/README.md

 # terrain-generator

-3D Terrain Generation using the Perlin Noise algorithm
+Terrain Generation using the Perlin Noise algorithm, NumPy, and Matplotlib

 ## Perlin Noise